Sumire-Labs/Pulsar/README.md

 A high-performance lighting engine mod for Minecraft 1.12.2, built on [Starlight](https://github.com/PaperMC/Starlight)'s BFS propagation algorithm.

 > [!WARNING]
-> This mod is still in the early stages of development.
+> This mod is a personal hobby project and is currently in the early stages of development.
 > As no precise benchmarks or tests have been carried out, we cannot guarantee its effectiveness.
+> It may also corrupt your world, so we do not recommend using it unless you fully understand what it does.
+We accept no responsibility for any damage caused by its use.

 ## Overview